jorix/OL-FeaturePopups/README.md

 TODO:
 ----
  * Write tests.
- * Documenting.
+ * Documenting more.
- * More constructor options?
- * Show a popup of a single feature from  a popup of a list of features.
+ * Show a popup of a single feature from a list of features.
- * Show hover popups of a clustered features.

 The beginnings
 --------------